MihailDimitrov1235/Netbeans-shortcuts/README.md

 prime - Finds if element is prime using recursion [int n, 2]

 rec - Creates a basic recursion [int n]

+### Other functions

+area - largest number of numbers next to each other in an array

 ### Combinatorics